-Testing on campus is handled by Novant, HPU’s official health care provider.
+Testing on campus is handled by Novant Health, HPU’s official health care provider.
 If a physician determines a student should be tested for COVID-19, the student will be immediately isolated in a safe area.
 The university will arrange meal delivery for the student, provide appropriate health care and support, notify Campus Enhancement to dispatch cleaning in areas the student has been, notify academic services, submit a CARE-COVID-19 Incident Report, and conduct contact tracing efforts to inform others of potential exposure.

 Quarantine Plans and Policies: As one of many measures High Point University has implemented to mitigate the spread of COVID-19, any individual tested for COVID-19 will be moved into an isolation room until the test results are confirmed.

 If the test results are positive, the individual will be moved into a quarantine location and must remain there until both of the below qualifications have been met: